 (NCBI-index: 104486)

 The March Moth (Alsophila aescularia) is a moth that can be seen early in the year.
-The males keep their triangular forewings overlapping in resting position.
+The males keep their triangular forewings overlapping in the resting position.
 The top of the forewing is grey-brown, and a white-toothed transverse line can be seen.
 The barrel-shaped hairless body with a striking tuft of hair on the end makes the wingless female recognisable.
-The wingspan is 32-38mm.
+The wingspan is 32-38 mm.
 This species overwinters as a pupa in the ground.
 The flight period is from February to May.
-Host plant: Oak, Hawthorn, Blackthorn, Willow, Field Maple, and Birch.
+Host plant: Oak, Hawthorn, Blackthorn, Willow, Field Maple, Birch.
 Dutch name: Voorjaarsboomspanner.
 Frisian name: Iere beamspanner.

 Flying period: